TUDelft-PRIME-Books/Calculus/book/Single-variable_functions/Functions/functions_of_one_variable.md

 When plotting the graph of a function, we use a solid dot (or solid square/triangle/...) to indicate that a certain point is part of the graph, while we use an open dot (or open square/triangle/...) to exclude a point from the graph.
 For instance, in {numref}`Fig:Functions1var:Graph` the left endpoint $(L,f(L))$ is not part of the graph (i.e. $L$ is not in the domain of $f$), while the right endpoint $(R,f(R))$ is part of the graph.
 :::

-When analysing functions, it is often iteresting to determine if and where the graph of a function intersects the $x$-axis and the $y$-axis.
+When analysing functions, it is often interesting to determine if and where the graph of a function intersects the $x$-axis and the $y$-axis.

 ::::::{prf:definition}
 :label: Def:Functions1var:Intercepts